OCA/hr/hr_infraction/README.rst

 3. Infraction data will be shown on *Diciplinary Information*

+**To see your subordinate infraction infraction data(s), you need to:**

+1. Go to menu *Human Resources -> Infraction -> Infractions*

+Note:
+* You have to be a member on *Infraction Management / User* to see your subordinate data

 **To create infraction document, you need to:**

 1. Go to menu *Human Resources -> Infraction -> Infractions*

+Note:
+* To create infraction document user has to belong to *Infraction Management / User* or *Infraction Management / Officer* group
+* User who belong to *Infraction Management / User* can only create infraction document for his/her subordinate
+* User who belong to *Infraction Management / Officer* can create infraction document for all employee

 **To confirm infraction document, you need to:**